8 dead after gas leak from chemical plant in AP

 The incident led to panic and many persons were seen lying unconscious on the roads.
 People also complained about rashes on their bodies.
 The exact cause of the incident is yet to be identified.

-The LG Polymers Industry was established in 1961 as Hindustan Polymers for the manufacturing of polystyrene and co-polymers in Vizad.
+The LG Polymers Industry was established in 1961 as Hindustan Polymers for the manufacturing of polystyrene and co-polymers in Vizag.
 It was merged with Mc Dowell and Company Ltd in 1978.